 Blueberry Goat Cheese Salad is a simple salad recipe made with fresh kale, blueberries, pecans, and goat cheese.
 You'll be surprised how well kale, blueberry, and goat cheese go together!

 Some flavors are just a match made in heaven.
-For me the flavors are in this salad are just that.
-It’s such a simple salad, perfect for summer time when blueberries are in season.
+It's a simple salad, perfect for summertime when blueberries are in season.

 This healthy and nutrient-dense kale blueberry salad is incredibly easy to make.
 The most important step is to massage the kale with olive oil!

 I have a serious weakness for all things kale.
 A few years, seemingly out of nowhere, kale popped up.
-And all of a sudden it was on restaurant menus, smoothie stores, and has now become a staple in most supermarkets.
+And all of a sudden, it was on restaurant menus and smoothie stores and has now become a staple in most supermarkets.

 It's not surprising since kale is one of the most nutrient-packed foods!